 How are engineers jobless?
 Many factors contribute to jobless engineers.
 Engineers are not immune to job loss and hardships.

-The factors that lead to job loss for all types of engineers include:
+The main factors I see leading to job loss for all types of engineers include:

 - Shrinking engineering fields